 This article discusses our methodology when scoring only the color gamut of a printer.
 For more information about how we test color accuracy, see our Color Accuracy test article.

-To evaluate a printer's color gamut, we use the 'Parrots' picture as a sample and the Granger chart (sometimes referred to as the "Granger rainbow") to test the range of colors a printer can produce.
+To evaluate a printer's color gamut, we use the 'Parrots' picture as a sample and the Granger chart (sometimes referred to as the "Granger rainbow").
 Like HSL charts found in many digital art programs for precise color-picking, the Granger chart is a picture that displays a very wide array of colors, organized by the color's hue from left to right and how light or dark the color is from top to bottom.
-The characteristic that sets it apart, however, is the presence of a bright zig-zag line across all the colors at various heights.
+The characteristic that sets it apart is the presence of a bright zig-zag line across all the colors at various heights.
 This zig-zag line roughly denotes the most-saturated tint of that particular hue.
 The presence or absence of this zig-zag line in a display or printed image is a tell-tale sign of how wide a printer's color gamut is.
 The Parrots picture provides a more realistic representation of the printer's performance when printing a photo.

 We connect the printer via Wi-Fi to the same wireless network as our test computer.
 The printer settings we use are as follows: